graphile/graphile-engine/packages/subscriptions-lds/README.md

 In your `postgresql.conf` you need to enable `wal_level = logical`.
-You should ensure that the following settings are set (the `10`s can be any number greater than 1; set them to how many PostGraphile instances you're expecting to run, plus a little buffer):
+You should ensure that the following settings are set (the `10`s can be any number greater than 1; set them to how many PostGraphile instances you're expecting to run, plus a little buffer for regular replication needs):

 ```
 wal_level = logical